lodenrogue/Text-Similarity/README.md

 # Text-Similarity
-Check how similar two bodies are text are
+Check how similar two bodies of text are based on word frequencies

 ---
 #### How to use